-I give a lot of practical tips and advice on these pages on how to backpack and travel the world independently, how to deal with the hows and whys; but in all the emails people write and questions that I get asked, people always have the same common worries that go beyond the logistics.
-Of all the fears and doubts faced by first time backpackers or those setting out on their travels for the first time, there are always the same common themes, the same patterns that everyone follows, the same mistakes almost every first time backpacker makes.
+I give a lot of practical tips and advice on these pages on how to backpack and travel the world independently, how to plan your trip and deal with the hows and whys of taking a gap year.
+But in all the emails people write and questions that I get asked, people always have the same common worries and the same common questions.
+I see so many first time travellers follow the same patterns and make the same rookie mistakes.

-There is so much more to planning a backpacking trip than simply walking you through the logistics of how to do it.
+There is so much more to planning a backpacking trip than simply walking you through the logistics of how to plan an itinerary or book a flight.
 It doesn’t matter whether you are planning a year long RTW gap year or a short snap year to Thailand or Peru, you have to do more than be able to organise your tickets and insurance, you need to develop the right mindset too.

 So on top of all the practical logistical advice, here is some of the advice I give to all first time backpackers and those dreaming of independent travel for the first time, and the same tips I wish someone had told me before I started my own backpacking adventures.